 In view of the uncertainities regarding recoverability of certain instruments made by the PF Trust, during the year 2021-22 the company has provided ₹1556.20 lakhs being change due to remeasurement of defined benefit plans which was recognised in other comprehensive income.
-During the year 2022-23, an amount of ₹163.03 lakhs has been reversed due to realisation of higher amounts than the provision made earlier.
+During the year 2022-23, an amount of ₹ 163.03 lakhs has been reversed due to realisation of higher amounts than the provision made earlier.

-A showled A source with the March 31, 2023 March 31, 2022
+Activial Accumultions March 31, 2023 March 31, 2022

 Acturial Assumptions (Funded) (Funded)

 Discount rate 7.46% 7.12%

 Rate of escalation in salary 6.00% 6.00%

 Interest Rate Guarantee on Provident Fund 8.10%

 Interest Rate declared by BDL PF Trust 8.10%